Ilyas-Khiat/stegano-app/README.md

 1. Write the message you want to hide
 2. Choose the image you want.
 It will contains the hidden message *(it's preferable to choose a png image)*
-3. Change the output folder where the encoded image will be created 4.click the button *Hide the message** , an image with the name *[original image name]-embedding.png* is now ready to be sent to someone else
+3. Change the output folder where the encoded image will be created
+4. Click the button *Hide the message** , an image with the name *[original image name]-embedding.png* is now ready to be sent to someone else

 After sending the encoded image to another computer or maybe yours , you can decode it by accessing the encode page :

 **Note: the receiver must have the stegano-app **

 ![decode page](readme_img/decode.PNG)